shuuji3/github-actions-experiment-comment-file-content-in-pull-request/README.md

 # github-actions-experiment-comment-file-content-in-pull-request
-GitHub Ations experiment which adds comment with file content in PR
+GitHub Actions experiment which adds comment with file content in PR